yboodhan/express-daily-planet/readme.md

 ### Your Turn

-Here's the class notes on implementing basic [CRUD in Express](https://wdi_sea.gitbooks.io/notes/content/05-express/express-intro/05crudexpress.html)
+Reference course notes on [Sequelize](https://wdi_sea.gitbooks.io/notes/content/05-express/express-sequelize/readme.html) for how to use Sequelize's functions.

 Refer to the list above and try to implement each route's requirements.
 For example, the `GET /articles` route needs a list of all articles.
 You can use Sequelize's `findAll()` function for this!
 Your code might look something like this: